-Please INVEST 24%* of your business and your personal net incomes in environmental organizations or projects that are helping stop the climate monster heatwaves, wildfires and floods that may kill 45% of all life on Earth in the next 5 or 6 years.
+Please INVEST 24%* of your business and your personal net incomes in enviro + nature orgs or zeroCO2 + sustainability projects that will help stop the climate monster heatwaves, wildfires and floods that may kill 45% of all multi-cellular life on Earth in the next 5 or 6 years.

 INVESTing 24% of your personal and business net income in climate change fighting organizations and projects will pay for your fair share of the IPCC's [Intergovernmental Panel on Climate Change] suggested global $800 per ton of carbon emissions that may be necessary to save our sweet + fun + dying biosphere. [#1YearToSaveEarth]